 Incoming data is written to flash acting as NVRAM and mirrored to the partner controller in HA configurations.
 Next, a write acknowledgement is sent to the client.
 In-line data deduplication and compression are available, using unique hashes as a first check and then a byte-wise comparison for final validation of data duplication.
 The tracking of duplicate blocks of data is handled by the MASS storage controller, which also performs compression.
 Data may be pinned to SSD for high performance volumes dedicated to specific applications.

 In 2017 Western Digital announced new models that support dual-ported PCIe attached SSDs that utilize NVMe protocol.
 Different endurance level SSDs are available for different usages at different price points.
+In 2019 Western Digital expanded their line of NVMe capable products with the more affordable N5100 model.
 Western Digital also uses the internal tiering software to support different classes of flash devices.

 Western Digital systems are designed as general purpose, high performance storage systems competing with other midrange storage systems.
 Target applications are those requiring high performance, particularly those with large capacity requirement.
 Effective capacity with compression and deduplication is listed as 4X the raw capacity.